Wolverine971/9takes/src/blog/people/celebrities/Khloe-Kardashian.md

         "@type": "Date",
         "@value": "2023-07-25"
       },
-      "description": "This blog post explores Khloé Kardashian as an Enneagram Type 6.
-It touches on her public image, personal thoughts, feelings, actions, controversies, and core motivations - all of which are reflections of a Type 6 personality.", "headline": "Unveiling Khloé Kardashian: A Deep Dive Into Her Enneagram Type 6 Personality", "image": {
+      "description": "This blog post explores Khloé Kardashian as an Enneagram type 6.
+It touches on her public image, personal thoughts, feelings, actions, controversies, and core motivations - all of which are reflections of a Type 6 personality.", "headline": "Unveiling Khloé Kardashian: A Deep Dive Into Her Enneagram type 6 Personality", "image": {
         "@type": "ImageObject",
         "height": 900,